topkecleon/telegram-bot-bash/doc/1_firstbot.md

    If you don't know how to message by username, click the search field on your Telegram app and type `@botfather`, you should be able to initiate a conversation.
-Be careful not to send it to the wrong contact, because some users has similar usernames to `botfather`.
+Be careful not to send it to the wrong contact, because there are users with a similar username.

    ![botfather initial conversation](http://i.imgur.com/aI26ixR.png)